 As our bodies age, they undergo many physical changes, some of which affect our reproductive systems.
 Aging not only reduces a woman's ability to become pregnant, but it also contributes to a higher prevalence of pregnancy complications and disorders among children.
 While men stay fertile longer than women, they are still susceptible to several fertility complications related to aging.
 Causes of fertility problems related to age include:

 The best way to avoid infertility and complications caused by aging is to try and become pregnant earlier in life.
 Of course, we recognize that many individuals decide to start families later for a variety of reasons.
 If you already know that you may want to have a child after your fertility peaks, consider sperm, egg, or embryo vitrification.
 Also known as egg and sperm "freezing," this process cryopreserves your reproductive cells for many years.
 The fertility specialists at AZARH can extract your eggs or sperm and preserve them for later use.
 Frozen eggs, sperm, or embryos can help you become pregnant through in vitro fertilization (IVF), or be carried by a surrogate.
+To discuss the benefits and risks of freezing your eggs after 40, schedule a free consultation with us.

 IVF is also a viable option for patients who have not previously frozen eggs or embryos.
 Through the process of ovulation induction, our team is able to stimulate the production of eggs at a desired time so that they can be harvested and fertilized in our laboratory.
 In addition to IVF, we also offer intrauterine insemination (IUI), in which sperm are placed directly within a female's uterus to increase the chances that one will join with an egg.